alectries/ezepi/README.md

     install.packages("devtools")
     devtools::install_github("alectries/ezepi")

-All versions are currently experimental, so you do not need to specify a branch or version.
+You do not need to specify a branch or version.
+Releases will only be pushed when features are stable.

 You can update ezepi by running `update_packages()` and selecting the option for ezepi.

 ## Basic use

-All ezepi functions follow a basic format:
+Most ezepi functions follow a basic format:

     ezepi_function(
       x,              # the dataset to analyze